U.S. Open Odds 2020: Dustin Johnson Leads with +850 Odds

 Course: Winged Foot Golf Club Mamaroneck, NY

 |Golfer||US Open Odds|

 The above list is the top 20 golfers in terms of US Open odds on DraftKings Sportsbook.
-The favorite was Rory McIlroy, but after that is two-time champion and last year’s runner-up Brooks Koepka, followed closely by Dustin Johnson, Rory McIlroy, and Jon Rahm.
-Tiger Woods’ odds are +1400, then the rest of the field is either 20:1 or lower including Justin Thomas, Rickie Fowler, Jordan Spieth and more.
+The favorite was Rory McIlroy, but after that is two-time champion and last year’s runner-up Brooks Koepka, followed closely by Dustin Johnson, and Jon Rahm.
+Tiger Woods’ odds are +1400, then the rest of the field is either 18:1 or lower including Justin Thomas, Rickie Fowler, Jordan Spieth and more.
 The odds to win the US Open have some very similar prices as the Masters odds, which indicate that sportsbooks are handicapping odds very similarly for the 2020 PGA season.
 As of early July, the favorites became Bryson DeChambeau and Rory McIlroy, after DeChambeau’s torrid pace in the summer.

 For the full list, head to DraftKings Sportsbook.

 Dustin Johnson is the US Open Favorite with +850 Odds

 As of Tuesday, September 15th, Dustin Johnson’s odds moved from +650 to +850 to win the US Open.
 With his current form and terrific back and forth with Jon Rahm in the last few events, including the Tour Championship, the US Open will be yet another terrific tournament to watch the two star golfers battle it out.
 Will there be another playoff?
 Will Dustin Johnson pull out a US Open win?
 Time will tell, but he is the current betting favorite to take the tournament.

 Bryson DeChambeau Becomes Favorite to Win 2020 US Open